Backxwash: Artistry

 Backxwash's primary sonic influences derive from traditional Zambian music, industrial metal, post-rock, and experimental hip hop.
 Her music often deals with contrasting themes of queerness and being transgender and religion, inspired by her heavily Christian upbringing, as well as subjects of mental health, existentialism and political themes.
 She was drawn to horrorcore music as a conduit for "painting her emotions".

 During her childhood in Zambia, Mutinta was inspired to become a rapper by musicians such as Big L, Kanye West, J Dilla, Method Man, Prodigy, and The Notorious B.I.G., saying that Mo Money Mo Problems was her first exposure to hip-hop as a child.
 She has cited rappers Danny Brown and JPEGMafia, musician Lingua Ignota, and metal and rock artists Liturgy, Nine Inch Nails, and Godspeed You!
 Black Emperor as inspirations on her style and artistry; in particular, she called Brown's Atrocity Exhibition a "perfect record" that greatly influenced her outlook while creating music.

 Personal life

-Raised in a heavily Christian household, Mutinta is a practicioner of indigenous Tumbuka and Chewa religion, with a major theme of her 2020-22 album trilogy being her experience moving away from Christianity and towards her indigenous practices.
+Raised in a heavily Christian household, Mutinta is a practitioner of indigenous Tumbuka and Chewa religion, with a major theme of her 2020–22 album trilogy being her experience moving away from Christianity and towards her indigenous practices.
 She described her family life in Zambia as one where Christianity and fear of God were imposed upon her, her family switching Christian denominations regularly, and she felt outcast as a child because of her feminine expression; practicing her traditional religion as an adult allowed her greater self-expression and reclamation of her culture.